Speedcubing-Canada/cc-2023-individual-schedules/README.md

-# cc-2023-individual-schedules
+# Canadian Championship 2023 Competitor Group Schedules

-Groups and duties for competitors at Canadian Championship 2023.
+Groups and judging assignments for competitors at Canadian Championship 2023.